freeipa/freeipa-community-portal/docs/deploy.rst

 Installation
 ------------

-The reccommended installation method is to use the freeipa-portal-install command, which will perform most installation actions automatically.
+The recommended installation method is to use the freeipa-portal-install command, which will perform most installation actions automatically.
 If you're using this script, you can skip this section and jump to the next thing, which outlines some post-install necessities